The 10 Android VPNs actually worth installing

 Is the Google One VPN good enough?

 Google One Standard includes a basic VPN that encrypts transit on untrusted networks.
 It is not a privacy-grade VPN (Google is the provider), lacks server choice, and doesn’t unblock streaming.
-Useful as a Wi-Fi baseline; not a substitute for a real VPN.
+Useful as a Wi-Fi baseline, not a substitute for a real VPN.

 The verdict

 If you install only one, install NordVPN.
-For flat pricing without a renewal cliff, install Mullvad.
+For flat pricing with no renewal cliff, install Mullvad.
 To trial the category free, start with Proton VPN Free.
-Finish the install by switching on always-on VPN in Android Settings; the tunnel does no work if you forget to turn it on.
+Heading somewhere with heavy censorship, set up ExpressVPN or BullVPN before you leave home.
+Then finish any install by switching on always-on VPN in Android Settings; the tunnel does no work if you forget to turn it on.

 How we put this guide together